 Jump to:Page Content

-This course will explore alternative ways of thinking about contemporary market economies and their reconstruction.
-It will do so by addressing three connected themes: the worldwide financial and economic crisis and the response to it, the effort to advance socially inclusive economic growth in richer as well as in poorer countries, and the past, present, and future of globalization.
-In addressing these themes, it will ask what economics is and should become.
-Students should have some previous acquaintance with economics, but no advanced economic training is required.
-The course is addressed to undergraduate and graduate students outside as well as within economics.
-Readings are drawn from the classic and contemporary literatures of economics, philosophy, and social theory.
-There is an extended take-home examination.
+The world’s economic and political order reels under mounting challenges: the global financial crisis, the austerity debacle, a slowdown in economic growth and productivity, the aggravation of inequality and the inadequacy of conventional responses to it, the discrediting of the Washington Consensus, the globalization backlash, the re-emergence of nationalist politics in Europe and the United States, and a contest over the meaning, value, and requirements of democracy.
+We examine connections among these phenomena and explore alternative ways of thinking about contemporary market economies and their reconstruction.
+We organize the course around four related themes: the worldwide financial and economic crisis and its management; the effort to promote socially inclusive economic growth in richer as well as in poorer countries; the nature, fate, and dissemination of the new knowledge-intensive style of production; and the past, present, and future of globalization.
+Students should have some previous acquaintance with economics but no advanced economic training is required.
+The course is open to undergraduate and graduate students outside as well as within economics.
+Readings will be drawn from the classic and contemporary literatures of economics, political science, philosophy, and social theory.
+Extended take-home examination/Writing assignments

-Also offered by the Law School as HLS 2390 and FAS as Soc-World 31
+Also offered by the Law School as 2390 and the General Education Department as Societies of the World 31.